J-Nobull/J-Nobull/README.md

 ## Hi there 👋 Github community, I'm Jason

 Welcome to my GitHub!
-  An academic foundation in [***Psychology***](#)  has shaped a human-centered design and problem-solving approach, emphasizing the importance of building strong relationships and securing buy-in from all stakeholders — from executives to team members.
+  An academic foundation in [***Psychology***](#)  has shaped a human-centered design and problem-solving approach, emphasizing the importance of building strong relationships and securing buy-in from all stakeholders.
   A veteran who built a career in data analysis before my sector had access to advanced machine learning.
 Throughout my journey, collaborative leadership and organizational change management have been my signature contributions.
   As a certified [***Project Management Professional***](#)  (PMP) I have always understood and embraced a growth-driven mindset, implementing transformational training programs and leading strategic change initiatives.
 Currently, I am finishing a Master’s degree in Data Science [***Machine Learning and AI Optimization***](#)  to deepen my technical expertise and prepare for the future of program management and change leadership in an AI-driven world.
   I am passionate about creating, learning, and collaborating.
 Here, you’ll find a selection of personal projects I have completed, reflecting my evolving technical skill set.